 Second Baby Consideration #9: Your Age

 Age plays a big part in this decision-making process.
 Because fertility decreases with age, you may wish to have children sooner rather than later, to give yourself the best chances of conception.
 If you had your first child later in life, you may feel that there is little time to wait before embarking on a second pregnancy.
 Increased maternal age can also increase the risk of certain pregnancy complications.

 If you were younger when you had your first child, you may feel that you can wait a little longer before considering a second child.

 Second Baby Consideration #10: Your Partner

 What does your partner want?
-You need to sit down and discuss your ideals of family life.
+You need to sit down and discuss your ideas of family life.
 Is he longing for another child soon, or is he happy to wait a few more years before cradling a newborn once again?
-Open and honest discussion is the best way to establish how he feels, and to gently discuss any differences in your views.
+Open and honest discussion is the best way to establish how he feels and to gently discuss any differences in your views.

 Second Baby Consideration #11: What You Want